aweinert/coolc/README.md

   If the given expression is of the given type, then the branch is executed.
   *This means that multiple branches of the case-statement may be executed.*
   This does not happen if the types of the case-branches are disjoint.
-- Let-statements do not open a new scope.
-  This means that it is not possible to shadow existing variables with let-statements.

 # TODO
 - Right now, the base-classes are not implemented.